Southport railway station: Facilities

-A Northern Rail-liveried Class 156 stands in Platform 5.

-LMS 8F 2-8-0 no 48151 at Southport's Chapel Street station after working "The Roses Express" on Wed 4th April 2012.

 The main entrance to this staffed station is located on the pedestrianised Chapel Street, one of Southport's main shopping areas.
 The car park immediately next to the station is reserved for taxis and staff only, but a large pay car park further along London Street is available for general public use.

 The station is staffed 15 minutes before the first service and 15 minutes after the last service.
-There are toilets, platform CCTV and a Mtogo shop & booking office.
+There are toilets and platform CCTV, with a Mtogo shop and booking office.
 There are departure and arrival screens on the platform for passenger information.
-There are cycle racks for 16 cycles and secure storage for 80 cycles.
+There are 16 bicycle racks and secure storage for 80 bicycles.